FLUCTUATION AND NOISE EXPLOITATION LABORATORY

 - Breakthrough: The famous old (Bergou)-Scheuer-Yariv wire resistance attack (for its correct treatment, see paper 13 below) is totally eliminated now.
 The new defense method, which is to increase the noise temperature of the smaller resistances, nullifies not only the (Bergou)-Scheuer-Yariv attack, but totally eliminates also the new, more efficient Second Law attack.
+Accepted for publication in Entropy.
 Click here for the paper.

 - Zoltan Gingl and Robert Mingesz gave a mathematical security proof showing that only Gaussian noises can be applied in the KLJN system, like it is in the original Johnson noise based scheme (resistor thermal noise without extra generators).
 PloS ONE (2014 April), Click here to read the paper

-- Due to the incorrect math/physics foundations of the Gunn-Allison-Abbott (GAA) attack system, we carried out the correct analysis proving that it does not offer anything more efficient than the old comparison between the mean-square voltages at the cable ends, see the Kish-Scheuer paper below, in this page.
+- Criticism-2 of the GAA attack paper.
+Due to the incorrect math/physics foundations of the Gunn-Allison-Abbott (GAA) attack system, we carried out the correct analysis proving that it does not offer anything more efficient than the old comparison between the mean-square voltages at the cable ends, see the Kish-Scheuer paper below, in this page.
 We identified some of the possible experimental artifacts in GAA's work that could lead to the unphysical results.
 Our treatment shows that parasitic deterministic currents in the loop, non-Gaussianity, aliasing effects, non-linearities, etc, can affect the security practical KLJN systems if their design is poor.
-Click here to see the draft.
+This paper is published.
+Click here to read the paper.

-- Proof that, in accordance with several laws of physics, no waves exist in a short cable at low frequencies.
+- Criticism-1 of the GAA attack paper.
+Proof that, in accordance with several laws of physics, no waves exist in a short cable at low frequencies.
 Note, this discussion is mostly irrelevant for security however concludes a historical open question.
-The paper is published.
-Click here to see the paper.
+The paper was motivated by the opposite claim in the GAA attack manuscript.
+This paper is published.
+Click here to read the paper.

 - Our response to the Bennett-Riedel manuscript is published in PLOS ONE, click here

 - The most general security proof based on the foundation of classical physics: the continuity of functions describing stable classical physical systems.
-With Claes Granqvist, published in Quantum Information Processing, 1/ 2014, click here for the preprint and find the journal version by clicking on the DOI link there.
+With Claes Granqvist, published in Quantum Information Processing as invited paper, click here for the preprint and find the journal version by clicking on the DOI link there.